 It should be noted that, particularly in the case of prescription medicines, the definition of an unapproved good can encompass many aspects of a product.
 These include formulation, dose form, name, indications, directions for use and container.
 Therefore, even when a product is entered onto the ARTG, the product intended for use in a clinical trial may still be subject to the CTN or CTA scheme in order to be lawfully supplied.
 For example, the indication specified in the trial may be quite different than that for which the product is approved, the dosage may be higher than that approved for marketing, or the product may be sourced from a foreign market.
 It is also important to remember that there is a requirement that all therapeutic goods used in an unapproved fashion in a clinical trial, not simply the main product of interest, are noted on the CTN forms or in CTA documentation.

 Clinical trials that do not include an unapproved therapeutic good are not regulated by the TGA and, thus, do not need to be notified to or approved by the TGA.
 Examples of such trials include those comparing surgical or other therapeutic methods, diagnostic tests, or educational or informational tools or methods.
-This category also includes trials that use Australian registered products within their marketing approval (e.g. long-term safety studies) do not require such an exemption.
+This category also includes trials that use Australian registered products within their marketing approval (e.g. long-term safety studies).

 However, ALL proposals to conduct clinical trials in Australia do require ethical review and approval by a human research ethics committee (HREC).
 A HREC must have notified its existence to the Australian Health Ethics Committee (AHEC) of the National Health and Medical Research Council (NHMRC) and provided assurances that it is operating within NHMRC guidelines.
 HRECs in Australia (with the assistance of sub-committees) generally provide both an ethical and scientific review, which may be supplemented on an as-needed basis by external expert advice as the committee(s) concerned sees fit.
 Applications to a HREC for approval of a research project are usually made using a standardised form that includes a number of essential elements.